Ryeqo▼ (relugolix, estradiol hemihydrate and norethisterone acetate) GB PI

 Presentation: film coated tablets containing 40 mg relugolix, 1 mg estradiol hemihydrate and 0.5 mg norethisterone acetate.

 Dosage and administration: one tablet, taken orally, once daily, at about the same time with or without food, with some liquid as needed.
 When starting treatment, the first tablet must be taken within 5 days of the onset of menstrual bleeding.
 If treatment is initiated on another day of the menstrual cycle, irregular and/or heavy bleeding may initially occur.
-Prior to starting Ryeqo treatment (1) in patients with risk factors for osteoporosis or bone loss, a dual X ray absorptiometry (DXA) is recommended (2) pregnancy must be ruled out.
+A dual X-ray absorptiometry (DXA) scan is recommended after 1 year of treatment.
+Prior to starting Ryeqo treatment (1) in patients with risk factors for osteoporosis or bone loss, a DXA scan is recommended (2) pregnancy must be ruled out.
 Ryeqo can be taken without interruption.
-Discontinuation should be considered when the patient enters menopause, as uterine fibroids are known to regress when menopause begins.
-A DXA scan is recommended after 1 year of treatment.
+Discontinuation should be considered when the patient enters menopause, as symptoms of both uterine fibroids and endometriosis are known to regress when menopause begins.
 Contraceptive properties of Ryeqo: Any hormonal contraception needs to be stopped prior to initiation of treatment, as concomitant use of hormonal contraceptives is contraindicated.
-Non-hormonal methods of contraception must be used for at least 1 month after initiation of treatment.
+Non-hormonal methods of contraception must be used for at least 1 month after initiation of Ryeqo.
 After at least one month of Ryeqo use, Ryeqo inhibits ovulation in women taking the recommended dose and provides adequate contraception.
 Women of childbearing potential must be advised that ovulation will return rapidly after discontinuing treatment.
 Therefore, a discussion with the patient, regarding appropriate contraceptive methods, must therefore take place prior to discontinuing treatment and alternative contraception needs to be started immediately after discontinuation of treatment.
-Missed doses If a dose is missed, treatment must be taken as soon as possible and then continue the next day at the usual time.
-If doses are missed for 2 or more consecutive days, a nonhormonal method of contraception is to be used for the next 7 days of treatment.
+Missed tablets: If one tablet is missed, the missed tablet must be taken as soon as possible and then continue the next day by taking a tablet at the usual time.
+If two or more tablets are missed for consecutive days, contraceptive protection may be reduced.
+A nonhormonal method of contraception is to be used for the next 7 days of treatment.
 Elderly: no relevant use of Ryeqo in the elderly population.
 Renal impairment: No dose adjustment required.
 Hepatic impairment: No dose adjustment required in patients with mild or moderate hepatic impairment.
 Contraindicated in women with severe liver disease if liver function values have not returned to normal.
-Paediatric population: no relevant use of Ryeqo in children aged under 18 years for the indication of the treatment of moderate to severe symptoms of uterine fibroids in adult women of reproductive age.
+Paediatric population: no relevant use of Ryeqo in children aged under 18 years for the treatment of symptoms of uterine fibroids.
+The safety and efficacy of Ryeqo in children aged under 18 years for the treatment of endometriosis has not been established.
+No data are available.

 Contraindications: hypersensitivity to the active substance(s) or to any of the excipients, venous thromboembolic disorder, past or present (e.g. deep venous thrombosis, pulmonary embolism), arterial thromboembolic cardiovascular disease, past or present (e.g. myocardial infarction, cerebrovascular accident, ischemic heart disease), known thrombophilic disorders (e.g. protein C, protein S or antithrombin deficiency or activated protein C (APC) resistance, including Factor V Leiden), known osteoporosis, headaches with focal neurological symptoms or migraine headaches with aura, known or suspected sex steroid influenced malignancies (e.g. of the genital organs or the breasts), presence or history of liver tumours (benign or malignant), presence or history of severe hepatic disease as long as liver function values have not returned to normal, pregnancy or suspected pregnancy and breastfeeding, genital bleeding of unknown aetiology, concomitant use of hormonal contraceptives.